 Despite its clunky ad interface and questionable user experience for marketers, LinkedIn stands strong as the obvious channel for B2B marketers.
 This is especially true for prospecting campaigns focused on lead generation.

-Year on year, we’ve seen a huge growth in LinkedIn, a network that now boasts over 10 million Australian members.
-It's likely that your prospects turn to LinkedIn to stay up to date with industry news, share information and job updates and follow thought leaders and companies that resonate.
+Year-on-year, we’ve seen huge growth in LinkedIn, a network that now boasts over 12.7 million Australian members.
+Your prospects likely turn to LinkedIn to stay up to date with industry news, share information and job updates and follow thought leaders and companies that resonate.

 In LinkedIn, prospects are attuned to learning something new and native sponsored content can successfully drive targeted traffic to your site.
 With sponsored Messaging (previously: sponsored InMails), you get twice the opportunity to catch the attention of your audience - one on the LinkedIn platform itself and again in your prospect's email inbox.
 Plus, there are notifications to support the InMail being sent.